 Luke 11:27-28 And it came to pass, as he spake these things, a certain woman of the company lifted up her voice, and said unto him, Blessed is the womb that bare thee, and the paps which thou hast sucked.
 But he said, Yea rather, blessed are they that hear the word of God, and keep it.

 Monasteries are another thing shared by Buddhism and Catholicism.
-Both monasteries have people that are dress plainly, vow to never marry, and restrain themselves from things.
+Both monasteries have people that are dress plainly, vow to never marry, and restrain themselves from things that are considered pleasurable.
 There are a few problems with monasteries and convents.
 The Bible commands Christians to not be of the world, but it also says that we can live in the world and enjoy it.
 If people are sealed off from the world, how are they supposed to share their faith and change the world?
 You really can’t.
 Also the Bible warns about false Christians that would forbid themselves marriage and pleasure to an extreme.

 1 Timothy 4:1-3 Now the Spirit speaketh expressly, that in the latter times some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils; Speaking lies in hypocrisy; having their conscience seared with a hot iron; Forbidding to marry, and commanding to abstain from meats, which God hath created to be received with thanksgiving of them which believe and know the truth.

 Both the Catholics and Buddhist have a rosary.
 This was the similarity that I found the most surprising.
 The Buddhist and Catholics both have a rosary, one is wooden and brown and the other white.
 The one prays to Mary and the other Buddha.
 Jesus Himself said we are not to pray repetitious prayers, as it is a heathen practice.
 I always found it ironic that it is right before Jesus sample prayer, which people recite all the time, even Protestants.
 God wants prayers to be original and personal, not mechanical and repetitive.